eXXPiI/CryoEM-Development/README.md

 Then type "python ParticleSummaryGenerator.py <Global/Path/To/Data> Integer."
 Here, that data path must end in a directory that contains the target particle motive list analog from emClarity.
 That file is, by default, anticipated to be called "Particle.csv" but can be of another name.
+That file may be extracted from the convmap directory or from the MAT metadata file.
 Other files can be present, but they must not be CSV files if there is not a specific "Particle.csv" within the directory.
 If there is a CSV file present without being named "Particle.csv" it will be used as the input data.
 The output files, including CSV files, of the script are ignored and can be present even if there is no specifically named "Particle.csv."